hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 - personal project
 - projects for [Scotty Labs](https://scottylabs.org/) and [Data Science Club](https://cmu-dsc.github.io/?fbclid=IwAR0SeXHOWTAbPYnpmqzfMBmYzoPEXvX_qvqQAVGLiJerGlS5LxFXbdOeJSU)

-**Major**: Still stats ML, but applied to transfer to information systems.
+**Major**: Still in stats ML, but applied to transfer to information systems.

 **Workload**: a bit heavy at the beginning due to projects

 **Reflections**: I finally thought about my career path seriously, and leaned toward software development rather than data science as I used to, despite having zero development experience.
 Hence, I started working on various web projects and applying to SWE internships.
-Also, I really wished I had reconsidered transferring to SCS - it would have made my life easier.
+Also, I really wished I had reconsidered transferring to SCS - it would have made my life easier eventually.

 <br />